 Don’t let the many steps you see here scare you.
 It’s actually pretty easy to make, but like all good things, it takes a bit of time.
 One of the tips I want to give you is this: when you are ready to fill the tart for baking, pull out the oven tray and place the empty tart shell on the rack.
 Place the filling in a pitcher and pour over tart shell.
 This will prevent possible spills.
 I learned from experience!
 This perfect lemon tart is really to die for.
 If you want you can whip up some heavy cream and place a dollop on your tart.
 It’s awesome, trust me!
 With summer right around the corner, this is a perfect dessert to take anywhere.

-- 1 stick unsalted butter-cold cut into pieces
+- 4 oz unsalted butter cold, cut into pieces

 - 1 egg white lightly beaten

 - 1 1/2 cups sugar

 - 1/2 cup lemon juice fresh squeezed

 - 1 orange zest